Shut Hell (also known as Shutoheru) is a historical fantasy Seinen manga by Itoh Yu, which ran from 2008 to 2017.

 The story opens in present-day Japan, where a boy called Sudou is plagued with vivid recurring dreams of a battle in which a young woman and her comrades defend their doomed fortress.
 While meeting friends, Sudou is approached by Suzuki, an apparently shy and quiet schoolgirl who has sought him out for some reason.
-Sudou's family made musical instruments, and when Suzuki visits his apartment she feels compelled to play an he made.
-As she plays, Sudou is mystically transported to ancient China, where he awakes to find he is now a woman known as "Shut Hell" and Suzuki is Yurul, a Mongol prince who has come to rescue Shut Hell from the gallows.
+Sudou's family made musical instruments, and when Suzuki visits his apartment she feels compelled to play one he made.
+As she plays, Sudou is mystically transported to a faraway land, where he awakes to find he is now in the body of a woman nicknamed "Shut Hell", after the Mongolian word for "demon".
+In the place of Suzuki is Yurul, a young Mongol prince who has come to rescue Shut Hell, from the gallows.

 This series has examples of:

 - The Archer: Harabal is known as 'God's Arrow.'
 Guess why

 - Broken Bird: Veronika is an impressively dark example.
 After what she has endured, she's cold, empty, eerily serene and dedicated to burning the western land in revenge for Shakira...who would undoubtedly be horrified at the cold shell of herself Veronika has become.

 - Burn the Witch!: Veronika's friend and love interest Shakira was burnt at the stake for being a) a gypsy, b) a herbalist, and c) a lesbian.

 - Bury Your Gays: Shakira, the lesbian gypsy herbalist, is killed rather horrifically in Veronika's flashback.